kleinbottle/swanlotus/content/blogs/calculus-analysis/calculus-analysis.md

 "For those ultimate ratios with which quantities vanish are not truly the ratios of ultimate quantities, but limits toward which the ratios of quantities decreasing without limit do always converge."
 Newrton in Grabiner.
 "approach nearer than by any given difference, but never go beyond, nor in effect attain to, till the quantities are diminished in infinitum."16

+analysis is
+based on uncountable sets and the struggle to understand this fact: Stillwell The Real Numbers